CaravelGames/merican/Adventure/README.md

 a KROZ/ZZT-inspired DOS game written by Mike Rimer in Turbo Pascal 7 in the '90s.

 It was the third in a series, succeeding earlier titles called "THE 'MERICAN CITY" and "THE 'MERICAN QUEST".
-The first two games may now be lost to time.
 A fourth game, "THE 'MERICAN SORCERER", was in early development but never completed.

 You should be able to compile and modify the source with a TP7 compiler.